thoughtspot/rest-api-sdk/sdks/typescript/docs/ThoughtSpotRestApi.md

 # **getFullAccessToken**
 > Token getFullAccessToken(getFullAccessTokenRequest)

   Version: 9.0.0.cl or later   Generates an authentication token for creating a full session in ThoughtSpot for a given user.
 Recommended for use cases that do not require Attribute-based access control (ABAC) via Row Level Security (RLS).  #### Usage guidelines  You can generate a token for a user by providing a `username` and `password`, or by using the `secret_key` generated for your instance.
-To generate a `secret_key`, the administrator must enable [Trusted authentication](https://developers.thoughtspot.com/docs/trusted-auth-secret-key) in the **Develop** > **Customizations** > **Security Settings** page.  **Note**: * When both `password` and `secret_key` are included in the API request, `password` takes precedence. * If [Multi-Factor Authentication (MFA)](https://docs.thoughtspot.com/cloud/latest/authentication-local-mfa) is enabled on your instance, the API login request with `username` and `password` returns an error.
+To generate a `secret_key`, the administrator must enable [Trusted authentication](https://developers.thoughtspot.com/docs/trusted-auth-secret-key) in the **Develop** > **Customizations** > **Security Settings** page.  **Note**: * When both `password` and `secret_key` are included in the API request, `secret_key` takes precedence. * If [Multi-Factor Authentication (MFA)](https://docs.thoughtspot.com/cloud/latest/authentication-local-mfa) is enabled on your instance, the API login request with `username` and `password` returns an error.
 You can switch to token-based authentication with  `secret_key` or contact ThoughtSpot Support for assistance.
 The token obtained from ThoughtSpot is valid for 5 minutes by default.
 You can configure the token expiration time as required.  #### Just-in-time provisioning  For [just-in-time user creation and provisioning](https://developers.thoughtspot.com/docs/just-in-time-provisioning), specify the following attributes in the API request:  * `auto_create` * `username` * `display_name` * `email` * `group_identifiers`  Set `auto_create` to `true` if the username does not exist in ThoughtSpot.
 If the user already exists in ThoughtSpot and `auto_create` is set to `true`, user properties such as display name, email and group assignment will be updated.
 To add a new user and assign privileges during auto-creation, the `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege is required.
 If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled, the `CONTROL_TRUSTED_AUTH` (**Can Enable or Disable Trusted Authentication**) privilege is required.  #### Important point to note All options in the token creation APIs that define user access to data in ThoughtSpot will take effect during token creation, not when the token is used for authentication.
 For example, `auto_create:true` will create the user when the authentication token is created.

 ### Example